SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/05_rag_optimization_strategy.md

 ### 2.1.
 Markdown Documents (`.md`)

-The repository contains a significant number of Markdown documents in the `phoenix_hypervisor/project_documents` directory, covering architecture, implementation plans, feature summaries, and project requirements.
+The repository contains a significant number of Markdown documents in the `Thinkheads.AI_docs` directory, covering corporate, product, and technical strategy, as well as implementation details for the `phoenix_hypervisor` project.
 These documents are rich in technical detail and are prime candidates for RAG optimization.

 ### 2.2.
 Shell Scripts (`.sh`)